 Together with EDG 1211 Engineering Graphics I, this course is part of the Learning Community (LC) for Mechatronics Engineering students.
 The primary LC goal is to help entering freshman succeed by plugging them into college life and prepare for the academic rigor of our program.
 Some assignments for this course involve CAD drawings, making the connection to the sister course in the LC.
-Additionally, we will all meet as a class to watch the annual Pumpkin Launch sponsored by the Mechanical Engineering Department on the Thursday before Halloween.
-If interested, your team is welcome to design your own pumpkin launcher and participate in the competition.
+The lecture portion of the course will combine both LC and non-LC students.